Skilled Worker sponsor licence

 Skilled Worker sponsor licence is by far the most commonly used type of licence by UK employers.
 Other common sponsor licence category is the ‘Global Business Mobility – Senior or Specialist Worker’ (it used to be called Intra Company Transfer (ICT), but the GMB- SSW (former ICT) licence can only be obtained by multinational companies to transfer staff to the UK from their overseas companies linked by common ownership or control with the UK business.

 If your organization/business meets the Home Office requirements for more than one licence category, you can apply for all of the licence categories that you qualify for at the same time in one application form.
 Multinational businesses usually apply for the Skilled Worker and Global Business Mobility (former Intra Company Transfer (ICT)) licence in one application.
-This way they save time and money and kill two birds with one stone.
+This way they save the time and money and kill two birds with one stone.
 Your organization may also decide to add a new licence category to the already existing licence at a later date, but you would need to make a further application and incur additional costs.

 In addition to the Skilled Worker and GMB (ICT) licence categories, there are also other types of sponsor licence and we explain those in more detail on this page.
 If you are unsure which type of sponsor licence your business requires, please check this page first.

 Top tips for sponsor licence applications

 Many of our top tips for sponsor licence applications are similar to what we also recommend for other immigration applications.
 We list our tips further below for your reference.

 Sponsor licence applicant employers need to make careful consideration of the rationale for the application and reasoning why a specific job role(s) is required by your organisation.
 This is where an experienced immigration lawyer is particularly useful and can make a difference.
 Experienced sponsor licence lawyers will guide you through the licence application process with confidence, to secure your licence the first time and within shortest possible time.